jamesholehouse/Calibrations-for-Function-Diversity/README.txt

 In the above code the "-t $NUM" refers to the number of cores that the code should be run on, since the main for loop conducting the calibrations is run in parallel.

 Slurm scripts can be provided upon request.
+Please email at jamesholehouse1@gmail.com.